 - February (ICC Minnesota 8 hrs),

 - Cleveland(Several local shows thought-out the year)

-We have two new shows for 2013.
-One show is about SOILS still working on name.
-The second new show is TBA.
+We have two new shows for 2014.
+One show is about SOILS.
+The second show on Safty (with green screen skits –fun stuff).

 (Fees should include our rates, airfare, parking inCleveland, taxi or car rental, hotel, one meal on arrival day)